Key Project Information

 How SolSmart Helps Your Community

-- Promoting SolSmart to cities, counties, and towns through ICMA’s outreach channels, including the ICMA website, social media, and conference sessions
+• Promoting SolSmart to cities, counties, and towns through ICMA's outreach channels, including the ICMA website, social media, and conference sessions.

-- Recognizing and publicizing communities that achieve the SolSmart designation
+• Recognizing and publicizing communities that achieve the SolSmart designation.

-Learn more about SolSmart & Apply
+Learn more about SolSmart and apply

 New, Reduced Membership Dues